2023 Solar Incentives Guide for Johnson City, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
+The phrase "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the state of New York, by your utility company or by county or municipality, while others are federal.
+These incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of New York and some by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

 Federal Solar Incentives

-Contacting your local Johnson City solar panel installer is the best way to learn more about how the ITC could apply to you.
+Your local Johnson City solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Johnson City solar panel installation expert.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Johnson City solar panel installers directly.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these may include tax credits, rebates and more.
-These incentives might be offered by the New York government, or by your county or municipality.
-Certain incentives are available for a limited time, while others are ongoing.
+Rebates, tax credits and more can be claimed at multiple levels.
+In addition to federal solar incentives, there are often state and local ones, too.
+These incentives might be provided by the New York government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Johnson City